jiankuang/Hadoop/Spark.md

 * Co-location beneficial for many operations
 * We can partition records by their keys
 * partitionBy causes a shuffle
+* `coalesce` can reduce the number of partitions without causing a shuffle.

 ### Partitioner Types
 * RangePartitioner
 * HashPartitioner
   - Ensures all pairs with the same key are co-located
   - Partition = Key % numPartitions

+## Stage
+Shuffle dependency defines a stage boundary.

 ## Advanced RDD Operations
 * Statistical operations on numerical RDDs